PX4/PX4-Avoidance/README.md

 make px4_sitl_default gazebo
 ```

-4. Add the Firmware directory to ROS_PACKAGE_PATH so that ROS can start the PX4.
+4. Add the Firmware directory to ROS_PACKAGE_PATH so that ROS can start PX4.

 ```bash
 export ROS_PACKAGE_PATH=${ROS_PACKAGE_PATH}:~/Firmware
 ```

-You should now be ready to run the simulation.
+You should now be ready to run the simulation using local or global planner.

 ### Global Planner